Author: Casagrande & Rintala, Finland

 Organizer: Echigo-Tsumari Contemporaty Art Triennial 2003, curator Sakura Iso

 Site: Kuramata village by the Kamagawa River, Echigo-Tsumari, Japan.

 Dimensions: 130 m long, 5 – 15 m wide, 5 m high.

 Materials: Kawasaki steel (one inch thick), recycled concrete, recycled asphalt, recycled glass, recycled pottery, river bed stones, white gravel, oak.

-Team: Marco Casagrande, Sami Rintala, Edmundo Colon, Chris Constantin, Philippe Gelard, Leslie Cofresi, Marty Ross, Janne Saario, Jan-Arild Sannes, George Lovett, Dean Carman, Joakim Skajaa, Sonny Madonaldo
+Team: Marco Casagrande, Sami Rintala, Edmundo Colon, Christopher Constant, Philippe Gelard, Leslie Cofresi, Marty Ross, Janne Saario, Jan-Arild Sannes, George Lovett, Dean Carman, Joakim Skajaa, Sonny Madonaldo

 Photos: Dean Carman